Carol Haney: Life and career

 Norman Vincent Haney (1899-1990), a bank teller, and his Danish-born wife, Ellen (née Christensen) Haney (1900-1952).
-She had an older sister, Mrs. Miriam Woodcock (1922-1961).
+She had an older sister, Miriam Woodcock (1922-1961).
 She began to dance at age five and opened a dancing school in her teens.

 After high school, Haney left her home town for Hollywood and landed bit parts in movies until she was spotted by dancer/choreographer Jack Cole, becoming his dance partner and assistant from 1946 to 1948.
 In 1949, Haney was hired by Gene Kelly to be his assistant choreographer on several M-G-M musical films, and she aided Kelly in some of his best work, including On the Town (1949), Summer Stock (1950), An American in Paris (1951), Singin' in the Rain (1952), as well as Kelly's dream project, Invitation to the Dance (1956).

 As Kelly's Dance Captain, Haney routinely worked with his partners and upon learning their strong points, choreographed numbers around them.
 Kelly attempted to elevate Haney's film presence, most notably by wanting her for the "Gotta Dance" sequence in Singin' in the Rain.
-He was continually overruled by the studio who felt Haney lacked sufficient physical appeal.
+He was continually overruled by the studio, who felt Haney lacked sufficient physical appeal.